tidyverse/purrr/revdep/problems.md

       All declared Imports should be used.
     ```

-# cdcfluview
+# casino

-Version: 0.7.0
+Version: 0.1.0

 ## In both

 *   checking dependencies in R code ...
 NOTE
     ```
+    Namespaces in Imports field not imported from:
+      ‘R6’ ‘crayon’ ‘dplyr’ ‘tidyr’
-    Namespace in Imports field not imported from: ‘units’ All declared Imports should be used.
+      All declared Imports should be used.
     ```